PeterCamilleri/CX16/docs/vm_ip.md

 low ram memory space.
 Due to its simpler nature, this category of design has the best opportunities for optimizing both bytes of code space and clock cycles of time that are consumed.

-We will not look at instruction decoding, that is another topic.

 wip